Frank H. McCourt, Jr.

 McCourt also is a passionate supporter of several academic, civic, and cultural institutions and initiatives.
 In 2013, he donated $100 million to Georgetown University to create the McCourt School of Public Policy, an institution that is destined to become the pre-eminent public policy school in the world.
 Additionally, McCourt serves on the Board of Directors and is a major benefactor of The Shed, a new organization that is developing an innovative and architecturally significant arts and cultural center in the heart of Manhattan’s Hudson Yards.

 In January 2015, McCourt announced a transformative $10 million investment in The Future Project, one of the fastest-growing nonprofits in America.
 McCourt formed a strategic partnership with the organization to help it meet the national demand for its award-winning model of inspiring young people to discover the power within themselves to fulfill their dreams and change the world.

 McCourt graduated from Georgetown University in 1975 with a degree in economics and has served on its Board of Directors for many years.
-He and his wife Monica McCourt reside in Florida with their daughter Luciana Hayes McCourt, and Frank is the father of four boys – Drew, Travis, Casey, and Gavin.
+He and his wife Monica McCourt reside in Florida with their children Luciana Hayes McCourt and Brodie Enrique McCourt.
+Frank is also the father of four boys – Drew, Travis, Casey, and Gavin.